Complexities of 3-manifolds from triangulations, Heegaard splittings, and surgery presentations: Linear complexity triangulations from surgery presentations

 For instance, by taking the product of a triangle triangulation of $S^1$ and its suspension which is a triangulation of $S^2$, and then by applying the standard prism decomposition to each product $\Delta^1\times \Delta^2$ (see Figure~\ref{figure:prism-decomposition}), we obtain a triangulation of $S^1\times S^2$ with $3\cdot 6\cdot 3 = 54$ tetrahedra.

 Choose a framed link $L$ such that $M$ is obtained by surgery on~$L$ and $2c(L)+f(L)+n(L)=\csurg(M)$.
-Choose a planar diagram $D$ for $L$ by invoking Lemma~\ref{lemma:integral-surgery-to-blackboard-framing}, and let $D_0$ be the subdiagram of the components of $D$ not involved in any crossing.
-Since each component of $D_0$ is split, unknotted, and zero framed by Lemma~\ref{lemma:integral-surgery-to-blackboard-framing}, the number of them is at most~$n(L)$.
-Let $M'$ be the 3-manifold obtained by surgery along the blackboard framing of~$D-D_0$.
-Since each component of $D_0$ contributes an $S^1\times S^2$ summand, $M=M'\# k(S^1\times S^2)$ with $k\le n(L)$.
+Choose a planar diagram $D$ for $L$ with minimal number of crossings, and let $D_0$ be the subdiagram of $D$ consisting of zero framed split components of~$L$.
+From the minimality, it follows that $D$ has no local kink and $D_0$ consists of zero framed circles with no crossing.
+Also every zero framed component of $L$ in $D-D_0$ is involved in a crossing.
+Let $M'$ be the 3-manifold obtained by surgery along the given framing of~$D-D_0$.
+Since a component of $D_0$ contributes an $S^1\times S^2$ summand, $M=M'\mathbin{\#} (n(L)\cdot(S^1\times S^2))$.